Haunted Hotels Dorset

 The Langtry Manor Hotel combines original charm with modern luxury.
 So much so that The Guardian newspaper called the Langtry Manor “the best hotel in Bournemouth”.
 It is also a good wedding venue.

 Could the reported grey shadow really be the ghost of Edward VII’s mistress, Lillie Langtry?
 Lillie is said to still wander around the Langtry Manor Hotel?
 Formerly the Langtry Lodge it was the home to the Lord of Derby.
 In 1877 King Edward VII built the manor as a cosy love nest for Lillie.
 This was an ideal place for their liaisons.
-Lilly Langtry died 12the February 1929.
+Lilly Langtry died on 12th February 1929.
 She is buried on the island of Jersey.
 It would seem she still enjoys the ambience of the Langtry Manor Hotel.

 The Ollarod Hotel was a former 700-year-old priest’s house and has lots of character to go with it.
 It has featured such as a log fire in the historical inglenook fireplace and oak beams,

 This property was rumoured to be haunted by a tall slim lady that appeared to be wearing high heels.
 Was it this lady that was responsible for waking visitors during the night removing their bedsheets and pushing over a bedside table?